Frequently Asked Questions

 How does this happen?
 How has this level of wealth – that is 10 times more than what is needed to build and self-fund the entire Rosa University system for generations – been created in so short a time?
 Simple.
 The co-Founders of Facebook had an overarching objective and by studying the problems and challenges confronting them, and thinking about the possible solutions and how to apply them, and working to generate and apply the best solutions they created the circumstances to achieve their objective.
 In summary, Rise will work to support successive Founding Classes of Rise, and, sooner or later, will self-fund the establishment of 19 branches of the Rosa University system scattered throughout the Americas within ten years.

 - Who will fund the first year of Rise?

 No initial or ongoing funding will be required or provided by Baha’i Institutions.
 Rise is a Baha’i-inspired organization that will be funded by philanthropic benevolent-minded investors.
 Funding will enable the Founding Class of Rise to live and work together in much the same way that the Founding group of the internet startup Facebook lived and worked together in a house in Silicon Valley, California.
-In future, the investors who join together to fund the Founding Class of the Rise work-study program will be known as the Founders of the Rosa University system which includes Rise.
+In future, the investors who fund the Founding Class of the Rise work-study program will be known as the co-Founders of the Rosa University system which includes Rise.

 - Who will fund the ongoing years of Rise?